inspircd/docs/docs/3/modules/globops.md

 #### Example Usage

-Sends a server notice saying "I like turtles." to all server operators with the `g` (globops) snomask.
+Sends a server notice saying "I like turtles." to all server operators with the `g` (globops) snomask:

 ```plaintext
 /GLOBOPS :I like turtles.